-You set up accelerated transcoding for your AWS Elemental MediaConvert jobs in the same way that you set up unaccelerated jobs, except that you enable acceleration.
+You set up Accelerated transcoding for your AWS Elemental MediaConvert jobs in the same way that you set up unaccelerated jobs, except that you enable acceleration.

-We recommend that you use a dedicated transcoding queue for your accelerated transcoding jobs.
+We recommend that you use a dedicated transcoding queue for your Accelerated transcoding jobs.
 This will provide isolation between the resources that you use for your accelerated jobs and your other jobs.

-To set up your transcoding job with accelerated transcoding (console)
+To set up your transcoding job with Accelerated transcoding (console)

 Set up your transcoding job as usual.
-For more information, see the section called "Configuring jobs".
+For more information, see the section called "Tutorial: Configuring job settings".

-Make sure that your job input files and output settings conform to the limitations and requirements listed in Job limitations for accelerated transcoding in AWS Elemental MediaConvert.
+Make sure that your job input files and output settings conform to the limitations and requirements listed in Accelerated transcoding job settings requirements.

 - 2. Change your timecode settings from the default value Embedded to Start at zero. - a.
 On the Create job page, in the Job pane on the left, under Job settings, choose Settings. - b.
 In the Timecode configuration pane, for Source, choose Start at 0. - c.
 On the Create job page, in the Job pane on the left, under Inputs, choose the input. - d.
 In the Video selector pane, for Timecode source, choose Start at 0. - 3.
-If you don't already have a dedicated queue for accelerated transcoding jobs, create one.
-For more information, see Create an on-demand queue. - 4.
+If you don't already have a dedicated queue for Accelerated transcoding jobs, create one.
+For more information, see Creating a queue. - 4.
 On the Create job page, in the Job pane on the left, in the Job Settings section, choose Settings. - 5.
 For Acceleration, choose Enabled or Preferred.

-With both Enabled and Preferred, if your input files and transcoding settings are compatible with accelerated transcoding, MediaConvert runs the job with accelerated transcoding.
+With both Enabled and Preferred, if your input files and transcoding settings are compatible with accelerated transcoding, MediaConvert runs the job with Accelerated transcoding.